YaninaChukanova/ELO-Data-Analysis-Project-Country-Happiness-Ranking/milestone/milestone_2/README.md

 ## Data Set Documentation

-I will utilize datasets from reputable sources such as the World Happiness Report, World Bank, WHO, OECD and other international organizations.
+It will use data sets from reputable sources such as the World Happiness Report, World Bank, WHO, OECD and other international organizations.
 These datasets provide information on various socio-economic indicators, including the ones mentioned earlier, for countries around the globe.
 Link to Data Set(includes sources): [**Data Set**](https://docs.google.com/spreadsheets/d/1SelWcB4TQbGX0OhFNgqy-W72kPSMUekBOAhTo1rPtVY/edit#gid=765586022)

 ### Data Sources and Variable Definitions